pkncsk/teatime/README.md

 # Usage examples

-This section illustrates the `teatime` workflow with minimal working example files in the `/test` folder except for `MAF` file, which was uploaded [here]() instead.
+This section illustrates the `teatime` workflow with minimal working example files in the `/test` folder except for `MAF` file, which was uploaded (gzip) [here](https://www.dropbox.com/scl/fi/j0x3goc9tej4pct9x6p5t/chr1_region_cut.maf.gz?rlkey=wtsxo52ucx0i32kfwyedv70me&st=uc045mfy&dl=0) instead.
 All files were cropped to `chr1:5152456-7798441` of the human reference genome `hg38`.

 First, assign internal IDs to join TE fragments in the RepeatMasker table: